we use ggplot2 for graphical representations

 Locations and setup

-Let us work on a regular grid of locations, in a symmetric (non-bipartite) case.
+We shall work with a regular grid of locations, in a symmetric (non-bipartite) case.

 locations <- expand.grid(x = 1:5, y = 1:5)